HViktorTsoi/alpha_lidar/README.md

 We also provide pre-collected datasets with 𝛼LiDAR's.
 These datasets allow the users to directly test the performance of 𝛼LiDAR's core software components.
 For this approach, please directly refer to  [:floppy_disk: II.
 Prepare code and datasets](#floppydisk-ii-prepare-code-and-datasets) and [# :scroll: III.
 Software guideline](#scroll-iii-software-guideline).

-# :gear: I. Hardware guideline
+# :gear: I. Hardware Guideline

 𝛼LiDAR enhances its sensing ability by incorporating an activate motion mechanism in the FoV-limited directions in the physical layer, therefore, implementing the complete hardware system is important.
 In this section, we will demonstrate the assembly of the hardware in detail, including the setup of sensors, mechanical structures and electronic components.